ciemcornelissen/LISA/README.md

 ## Pretrained Models

 The repository no longer ships the large checkpoints inside `models/`; the directory is kept as an empty placeholder (`models/.gitkeep`).
-The helper script defaults to the hosted `LISA_models.zip` bundle and restores everything in one step:
+The helper script defaults to the hosted `LISA_models.zip` bundle containing the YOLO detector, transformer-based regressors, and cached patch datasets.
+Restore everything in one step:

 ```bash
 bash scripts/download_models.sh